-If you have young children, don't place furniture, large toys or other large items under your windows because a child may climb up and fall out the window.
+It is important to never leave furniture, toys or other objects under the windows, especially when they are open, since they could allow young children to climb and possibly fall.
 In the same vein, torn or broken screens may prove hazardous to young children.
 If your window screen tears or breaks, notify us immediately at 514-872-6646.
-This repair job is given priority if a child aged 5 or under resides in the apartment.
+We will give priority to this repair request if a child aged 5 or younger resides in the apartment.